Visit IAM Facts on Facebook.

 Spending more than it takes in

-This includes, of course, union officers and union staff (which include housekeepers, cooks and pilots), their benefits and pensions, as well as the buildings, the IAM’s resort/training center, cars and even a corporate jet for union executives.
+This includes, of course, union officers and union staff (which include cooks, housekeepers, maids, and pilots), their benefits and pensions, as well as the buildings, the IAM’s resort/training center and a fleet of cars as well.

 Like other unions throughout the U.S., the Machinists’ union maintains a multi-employer pension fund that is severely underfunded–which means, when union members go to retire, they may very well find the union does not have enough money to keep the promises they were promised.